eternagame/.github/PULL_REQUEST_TEMPLATE.md

     To find a list of valid scopes, take a look at the `scope:` issue labels in the repository you are submitting this PR to.
 Note that if you are adding a new scope and you use that scope in the same PR, the CI will fail.
-That is expected, as as that GitHub action needs to base its configuration on the master branch - the PR will be merged ignoring the check in that case.
+That is expected, as that GitHub action needs to base its configuration on the master branch - the PR will be merged ignoring the check in that case.